EQWorks/python-curriculum/ff-outro.md

 ## EQ Works - our adaptation of open-source

 A key idea behind the open-source movement is to leverage their learnings to make information and curation more transparent and efficient.
-This social movement coincides with the phenomenon of the internet-driven information explosion and the increasing realization of how closed platforms could [unethically profit from manipulating the information flow and shape](https://en.wikipedia.org/wiki/Facebook%E2%80%93Cambridge_Analytica_data_scandal).
+This social movement coincides with increasing amounts of information online and a growing realization of how closed platforms could [unethically profit from manipulating the information flow and shape](https://en.wikipedia.org/wiki/Facebook%E2%80%93Cambridge_Analytica_data_scandal).

 As a part of the workspace meta shift, more organizations start to realize the benefits of open-source software and their community practices.
 Since around the beginning of 2014, our dev team has started to build products using open-source technologies and evolve our culture by adapting the open-source ways.